What is Pleo?

 Moreover, because all transactions flow through Pleo in real-time, Pleo is able to nudge employees at the moment of purchase (via a mobile notification) to take a picture of the receipt.
 This, in turn, greatly improves internal receipt compliance and helps reduce annoying chasing of receipts.

 As an accountant, you have an admin view in Pleo where you can see all expenses of the given company, their transaction data, category and the attached receipt.

 You can export expenses from Pleo to your accounting system with a single click.
 If they are associated with the right account number in your accounting system, all the transaction data and receipts are automatically saved in your accounting system.

 What is the ideal Pleo setup for accountants?

-Categorization responsibility: it's important to communicate with your team who is responsible for final categorization of expenses.
+Categorization responsibility: it is important to communicate with your team who is responsible for the final categorization of expenses.
 Pleo has a built-in categorization learning algorithm that learns from your historic categorization (based on merchant).
-If that's not available, Pleo reverts to its global categorization algorithm that will always set at least top-level category.
-Nevertheless, subcategories and account numbers are specific for each company and there will always be a small percentage of expenses that need to be manually recategorized.
-That's why is best practice that there is one responsible person that always goes through expenses and recategorizes them appropriately before exporting them to an accounting system.
-That's important for minimizing work in your accounting system - if all Pleo expenses are mapped to the correct account number within Pleo, they automatically get allocated the right account number and tax code in your accounting system.
+If that is not available, Pleo reverts to its global categorization algorithm that will always set at least top-level categories.
+Nevertheless, subcategories and account numbers are specific for each company and there will always be a small percentage of expenses that need to be manually re-categorized.
+That is why it is best practice that there is one responsible person that always goes through expenses and re-categorizes them appropriately before exporting them to an accounting system.
+That is important for minimizing work in your accounting system - if all Pleo expenses are mapped to the correct account number within Pleo, they automatically get allocated the right account number and tax code in your accounting system.